 So before you start you will need to:

-Ensure that someone from Ministry of Testing has shared the login credentials with you for Crowdcast.
+Ensure that someone from Ministry of Testing has added you as a co-facilitator to the 99 Minute Workshop butter room

 Make sure you have a strong internet connection and somewhere quiet to join.
 We don't want your hard work to be affected by you dropping out regularly or having the sound of a washing machine behind you drowning you out.

-Crowdcast can be demanding on a browser.
-So we recommend you use Chrome as your browser for the session.
+Butter can be demanding on a browser and only supports Chrome as your browser for the session.

-Make sure you have a camera and a microphone ready and that you have tested them via the Crowdcast setup page https://www.crowdcast.io/setup Your microphone can be a headset, or a built-in one.
+Make sure you have a camera and a microphone ready and that you have tested them.
+Your microphone can be a headset or a built-in one.
 However, we find that headsets are best.
 If you do use a headset microphone, make sure that the mic is being picked up on the headset and NOT the computer - as it may be too quiet if the microphone is too far away.

-If you are not familiar with Crowdcast or this is your first time, we strongly recommend that you practise run of the guide outlined below a few days before your workshop.
-We've created a practise session here: https://www.crowdcast.io/e/3husk6ik and the password is 99MinuteWorkshop.
+If you are not familiar with Butter before or this is your first time, we strongly recommend that you watch through the video above to learn about it's features.

 Once you've gone through this list and feel happy that each item has been addressed you'll be all ready for the big event.

 Congratulations, you're all done!
 Now to wrap up the session you need to do one final thing.
-Click the red 'End broadcast' button in the bottom left-hand corner to finish the session.
+Click the red 'End broadcast' button in the top right-hand corner to finish the session.
 This will stop your webcam and audio and inform the attendees that the session is finished.
 Then go put your feet up and congratulate yourself on a job well done!

 Sometimes refreshing the page can help improve the quality as well (don't worry you'll be shown as live again once the refresh is done)